 Requests are honored first come, first served.
 Note that you may sometimes need to book a few weeks in advance, depending on the availability of our educators.

-Sign up for a free NHEEP Energy Teaching Partner
+Sign up to be connected to a NHEEP Teaching Partner